takaishi/chimay/README.md

 Chimay
 ====

-run mruby script via s3, consul kvs like stretcher.
+MRuby script runner that get S3, http(s), or file with consul event.
+Chimay had an influence from stretcher.

 ## Usage